dxlnr/fpga/README.md

 # FPGA Playground

 This should serve as a playground programming a FPGA board.

+Board:
-The board used is the DIGIL 410-319-1 Arty A7-100T: Artix-7 FPGA-Development board.
+- DIGIL 410-319-1 Arty A7-100T: Artix-7 FPGA-Development

 Inspired by [fromthetransistor](https://github.com/geohot/fromthetransistor),
 the first project was to implement the Universal Asynchronous Reciever Transmitter (UART) protocol.